360Appz/Pokemon/README.md

 # Pokemon Project

 This project has been adapted from a tutorial found on Youtube and one of my first warm up task for my internship.
 The app displays the various pokemons from the Pokemon TV series.

+# Demo
+*

 # Technologies
 * Vue.js
-* PokeApi (REST-ful API)
+* PokeApi (REST/Rest-ful API)

 # Compatibility
 * Vue.js 3 (May not be compatible with version 2)